Jim Norton (Irish actor): Films

 In 2011 Norton appeared as the character Old Mr Black in the film Extremely Loud & Incredibly Close directed by Stephen Daldry.
 He appeared in the 2011 film Water for Elephants, in which he portrays a circus worker called "Camel" who befriends a character played by Robert Pattinson.
 In 2012 he appeared as the character Tommy in the short film Homemade written by Matthew Roche and directed by Luke McManus.
 He was in the Ken Loach film Jimmy's Hall which was released in 2014.
 He plays the role of Mr. Heelshire in 2016 film The Boy.
 In 2018 he played the role of Mr. Binnacle in Mary Poppins Returns.
+In 2019 he played the role of the plane passenger Padraig whose death instigates the plan to bury him next to his brother in The Last Right.

 Theatre

 Norton has a longtime partnership with playwright Conor McPherson, having originated roles in six of his plays in Dublin, London and New York, and for which he has won both the Tony and Olivier Award.
 Norton played Jack in The Weir (1997), Joe in Port Authority (2001), Matthew in Come on Over (2001), Richard in The Seafarer (2006–7), Reverend Berkeley in The Veil (2011), and Maurice in The Night Alive (2013).

 In 1990 he appeared in the original production of Frank McGuinness's The Bread Man at the Gate Theatre.

 In 2004 he took part in the touring production of Martin McDonagh's The Pillowman.

 In 2006/7 he appeared in Conor McPherson's The Seafarer at The National Theatre, and reprised the same role in the 2008 Broadway theatre production of the play.

 In 2012, he performed as The Chairman in a Broadway adaptation of The Mystery of Edwin Drood.

 In 2013/2014 he played Maurice in Conor McPherson's The Night Alive, a Donmar Warehouse production, transferred to the Atlantic Theatre Company in New York.

 Norton starred as Candy in the 2014 Broadway revival of John Steinbeck's Of Mice and Men (alongside James Franco and fellow Irishman Chris O'Dowd) at the Longacre Theatre.
 In 2016, he played Giles Corey in Ivo van Hove's production of Arthur Miller's The Crucible at the Walter Kerr Theatre.

+In 2022/2023, he portrayed Judge Taylor in To Kill A Mockingbird in London's West End.

 Audio work

 Norton provided the voice for Major Kennet for the 2003 Doctor Who animated serial, Scream of the Shalka.

-He has recorded the whole of James Joyce's Ulysses (with Marcella Riordan), Dubliners, Finnegans Wake (abridged with Marcella Riordan) and A Portrait of the Artist as a Young Man for Naxos Records, released in 2004.
+Norton has recorded the whole of James Joyce's Ulysses (with Marcella Riordan), Dubliners, Finnegans Wake (abridged with Marcella Riordan) and A Portrait of the Artist as a Young Man for Naxos Records, released in 2004.

 The Third Policeman by Flann O'Brien 2009.

 Thorndyke: Forensic Investigator: for BBC Radio 4 Extra 2011.